30zeta10/ChangeMacAddress/README.md

 # ChangeMacAddress
-Python script for Linux, which change the Mac Address with ip link
+Python script for Linux for changing the Mac Address